armedbear/abcl/doc/design/pathnames/url-pathnames.markdown

 URL vs URI
 ----------

-We use the term URL to describe the URL Pathnames, even though RFC3986 notes that its use should be obsolete because in the context of Common Lisp Pathnames all need a lookup mechanism to be resolved or they wouldn't be of much use.
+We use the term URL as shorthand in describing the URL Pathnames, even though the corresponding encoding is more akin to a URI as described in RFC3986.

 Goals
 -----